rtxIII/pages/README.md

 # nodevops
-Devops is DEAD.Long live to the SERVERLESS.
+Devops is DEAD.Long live the SERVERLESS.
-(A collection of services builder scripts for small business.)
+(Best practice for those who want to monitor/deploy/integrate their own app without help from ops.)

+---